 If you don't know the mortgage rate, the calculator has three example rates that you can use.
 These are the average mortgage rates for 2, 3, and 5-year fixed rate mortgages.

 You will notice that the mortgage term will dramatically impact your monthly repayments.

-There are mortgages on the market that allow for 35- or even 40-year terms.
-This will reduce your monthly repayments, but they will cost you a lot more in interest overall.
+There are mortgages on the market that allow for 35- or even 40-year terms, but while this will reduce your monthly repayments, they will cost you a lot more in interest overall.

+Most landlords with multiple properties choose interest-only buy-to-let mortgages, rather than repayment mortgages.
 This keeps monthly mortgage payments down - but you must have some way of paying back the full mortgage amount at the end of the mortgage term.
 This is known as a repayment vehicle.

 Usually you would sell the property (or another in your portfolio) to pay back the principal debt, but there are other types of repayment vehicle, such as an inheritance or other investments.

-Use the table below to get a rough idea of what your monthly payments would be, for a two-year fixed rate repayment mortgage.
+Use the table below to get a rough idea of what your monthly payments would be for a two-year fixed rate repayment mortgage.